Writing on Father’s Day … some memories of my late dad’s influence on my musical education:

 It began with dance.
 Trained as ballet dancer and teacher, she knew the repertoire that would have my sister and me twirling round the living room.
-Tchaikovsky: music from ‘Sleeping Beauty’, ‘Swan Lake’ and this Waltz from the ‘Nutcracker Suite’.
+Tchaikovsky: music from ‘Sleeping Beauty’, ‘Swan Lake’ and this Waltzof the Flowers from the ‘Nutcracker Suite’.
 I loved the sound of the harp swirling up and down, the bubbling clarinet notes and then when the sweeping melody on the strings came, I was spinning with joy.

 Track 2: In the Hall of the Mountain King from the ‘Peer Gynt Suite’.